 Maximum Likelihood Estimation II: Advanced Topics

-This is the second course offered in sophisticated models that rely on maximum likelihood as their methods of estimation.
+This is the second course offered in models that rely on maximum likelihood as a primary method of estimation.
 This course will be devoted to the analysis of longitudinal data: that is, data that vary both across units and over time.

-The second section of the course will cover methods and models for duration data.
-Duration data record the length of time until some event occurs, for example, the termination of a cabinet government or the time until an unemployment spell ends.
-Because time-to-event occurrence is an important feature of these kinds of data, methods suitable to duration data are often called "event history analysis."
-This portion of the course will consider a wide variety of event history modeling methods, including some non-traditional models for categorical data.
+The second section of the course will cover methods and models for survival data.
+Survival data record the length of time until some event occurs, for example, the termination of a cabinet government or the time until an unemployment spell ends.
+Because time-to-event occurrence is an important feature of these kinds of data, methods suitable to duration data are sometimes called "event history analysis."
+This portion of the course will consider a wide variety of survival methods, including some non-traditional models for categorical data.